hapr05/generator-scaffold-js/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository](#atom-and-packages) your bug is related to, create an issue on that repository and provide the following information.
+When you create an issue provide the following information.

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Atom, e.g. which command exactly you used in the terminal, or how you started Atom otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or an Atom command, and if so which one?
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
-* **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-If you use the keyboard while following the steps, **record the GIF with the [Keybinding Resolver](https://github.com/atom/keybinding-resolver) shown**.
-You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on OSX and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
+* **Include screenshots** which show you following the described steps and clearly demonstrate the problem.
-* **If you're reporting that Atom crashed**, include a crash report with a stack trace from the operating system.
-On OSX, the crash report will be available in `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".
-Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
-* **If the problem is related to performance**, include a [CPU profile capture and a screenshot](http://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-performance-problems-with-the-dev-tools-cpu-profiler) with your report.
-* **If the Chrome's developer tools pane is shown without you triggering it**, that normally means that an exception was thrown.
-The Console tab will include an entry for the exception.
-Expand the exception so that the stack trace is visible, and provide the full exception and stack trace in a [code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines) and as a screenshot.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions:

-* **Can you reproduce the problem in [safe mode](http://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-runtime-performance-problems-with-the-dev-tools-cpu-profiler)?**
-* **Did the problem start happening recently** (e.g. after updating to a new version of Atom) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of **scaffold-js**) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of Atom?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of Atom from [the releases page](https://github.com/atom/atom/releases).
+* If the problem started happening recently, **can you reproduce the problem in an older version of scaffold-js?** What's the most recent version in which the problem doesn't happen?
+You can download older versions of **scaffold-js++ from [the releases page](https://github.com/scaffold-js/generator-scaffold-js/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
-* If the problem is related to working with files (e.g. opening and editing files), **does the problem happen for all files and projects or only some?** Does the problem happen only when working with local or remote files (e.g. on network drives), with files of a specific type (e.g. only JavaScript or Python files), with large files or files with very long lines, or with files in a specific encoding?
-Is there anything else special about the files you are using?

 Include details about your configuration and environment:

-* **Which version of Atom are you using?** You can get the exact version by running `atom -v` in your terminal, or by starting Atom and running the `Application: About` command from the [Command Palette](https://github.com/atom/command-palette).
+* **Which version of scaffold-js are you using?**
 * **What's the name and version of the OS you're using**?
-* **Are you running Atom in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+* **Are you running scaffold-js in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
-* **Which [packages](#atom-and-packages) do you have installed?** You can get that list by running `apm list --installed`.
-* **Are you using [local configuration files](http://flight-manual.atom.io/using-atom/sections/basic-customization/)** `config.cson`, `keymap.cson`, `snippets.cson`, `styles.less` and `init.coffee` to customize Atom?
-If so, provide the contents of those files, preferably in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines) or with a link to a [gist](https://gist.github.com/).
-* **Are you using Atom with multiple monitors?** If so, can you reproduce the problem when you use a single monitor?
-* **Which keyboard layout are you using?** Are you using a US layout or some other layout?

 #### Template For Submitting Bug Reports